-Nintendo Direct 2022 highlights: All that is in store for this year - Augustman Malaysia
+Nintendo Direct 2022 Highlights: All That Is In Store For This Year - Augustman Malaysia

 Players can enjoy a completely immersive gaming experience with Joy-Cons and mimic real-life gaming strokes.
 A host of sports like bowling, tennis, soccer, chambara, badminton, and volleyball will be made available.
 Needless to say, it will be accompanied by Nintendo’s motion controls.

-The sports series will launch on 29 April.
-You can also try the beta test at the end of February.
+According to Nintendo Direct, the sports series will launch on 29 April, and you can also try the beta test at the end of February.

 Metroid Dread